 460.640 - Educational Programming for Museum Audiences

-Educational programming for todays museums requires more skills than ever before, from defining mission-driven educational goals to conducting summative evaluation, from understanding learning theory and characteristics of a myriad of museum audiences, to designing and implementing technology solutions.
+Educational programming for today's museums requires more skills than ever before, from defining mission-driven educational goals to conducting summative evaluation, from understanding learning theory and characteristics of a myriad of museum audiences, to designing and implementing technology solutions.
 Students in this course will learn the steps needed to design sound educational programming in museums, including developmentally appropriate learning theory and strategies for audiences such as children, families, adults, teachers, and students.
-Prerequisite: AS.460.604, Intro to Museum Education
+Prerequisite: Introduction to Museum Education (460.604)

 460.641 - Digital Media in the Museum